pwittchen/prefser/README.md

 Observable<String> fromDefaultPreferences();
 ```

-You can subscribe one of these observables and monitor updates of SharedPreferences with powerful RxJava.
+You can subscribe one of these Observables and monitor updates of SharedPreferences with powerful RxJava.

 Creating Prefser object
 -----------------------